 - 1. Select a channel with its application set to playlist. - 2.
-In the Clips pane, select the bin that contains all the clips or other play events that are in the playlist. - 3.
+If the text file contains simple clip names with no path, in the Clips pane select the bin that contains those clips. - 3.
 Click Playlist | Import List.

 The Import dialog box opens.